sadhana102507-jpg/JKFLIPFLOP-USING-IF-ELSE/README.md

 endmodule

 ```
-Developed by: SADHANAA R RegisterNumber: 25017643
+Developed by: SADHANA R RegisterNumber: 25017643
 */

 **RTL LOGIC FOR FLIPFLOPS**